 Herkimer diamonds are actually clear quartz crystals tagged with that name because they are found near Herkimer, New York, and their crystal form resembles the shape of a diamond.
 The stone ranks at 7.5 on the Mohs Scale (vs. diamond at 10), which is somewhat harder than typical quartz, at 7.

 - Herkimer diamonds are thought to have cleansing and protective qualities, detoxifying the system (or a room) after contact with a damaging substance

 - The stones may strengthen and support the eyes

 Disclaimer: Information about crystal healing is not intended as medical advice or a substitute for professional medical care.

 My gemstone healing articles are a quick introduction to traditional beliefs that specific crystals and gemstones can be used in ways that go beyond simple body decor.
 If you are reading this page, you must be interested in crystal healing; for more in-depth information, consult with an alternative health care practitioner or enroll in a crystal therapy course of study.

 What is the green amethyst?

 Green amethyst is actually the result of a unique natural property that has purple amethyst.
-Interestingly, when heated loses purple amethyst purple color and turn green.
-When you buy a piece of jewelry amethyst often advise you to keep away from heat for this exact reason.
+Interestingly, when heated loses purple amethyst purple color, and turns green.
+When you buy a piece of jewelry amethyst often advises you to keep away from heat for this exact reason.

 If the conditions are right, the green amethyst can occur in nature.
 For the most part, however, is usually created in a laboratory by heating amethyst purple to create the pale green.